joywin2003/python/README.md

 Welcome to my GitHub repository where I have stored my Python projects.
 This repository is a collection of projects that I have worked on to improve my Python skills.

 ## Projects
-### Project 1:
+### Project 1: 100 DAYS OF CODE
-These are a set of Python projects that I created while following Angela Yu's Python course.
+These are a set of Python projects that I created while following Angela Yu's Python course '100 DAYS OF CODE'.
 In this course, I explored various Python functionalities and applications, which helped me to improve my programming skills.

 ## Technologies Used
 * Python 3